Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

 We will then show how to obtain even smaller candidate sets by developing slightly cleverer upper and lower bounds for the number of maximal pieces (in the canonical divisions) for cut length $l$.
 The intuitive idea is as follows.
 If we had a single stick with the total length of all sticks, dividing it into $k$ equal pieces would give us the ultimately efficient division without any waste.
 The corresponding ``ultimate cut length'' is of course easy to compute, but with pre"=cut sticks, it will usually not be feasible.

-However, we can \emph{bound} how much we lose w.\,r.\,t.\ the ultimate division: each input stick contributes (at most) one piece of waste.
-Hence, the optimal cut length cannot be ``too far'' away from the ultimate cut length.
-With a little diligence (see \wref{sec:linear-candidate-set}), we can derive an interval for the optimal cut length from these observations and show that the number of jumps in this interval, i.\,e., the number of cut lengths to check, remains linear in $n$.
-For $k \leq n$, we can in fact get an $\Oh(k)$ bound by first removing sticks shorter than the $k$th~largest one.
+However, we know how much the precut sticks can possibly cost us relative to the ultimate division: each input stick contributes (at most) one piece of waste.
+Now imagine the sticks arranged in line, so that they form a single long stick with some existing fractures.
+When cutting this stick evenly into $n+k$ (not only $k$) pieces, the existing cuts lie in at most $n$ of these pieces, leaving $k$ segments intact.
+Therefore the total length divided by $n+k$ is always a feasible cut length.
+With a little diligence (see \wref{sec:linear-candidate-set}), we can show that the number of jumps between these ``sandwich bounds'' for \optlength, i.\,e., the number of cut lengths to check, remains linear in $n$.
+For $k \leq n$, we get an $\Oh(k)$ bound by first removing sticks shorter than the $k$th~largest one.

 The discussion above takes the point of view of mathematical optimization, describing how to reduce the number of candidate cut lengths we have to check; we are still one step away from turning this into an actual, executable algorithm.
 After reducing the problem to a finite search problem, binary search naturally comes to mind; we work out the details in \wref{sec:algorithms}.
 However, \emph{sorting} the candidate set and \emph{checking feasibility} of candidates dominate the runtime of this binary"=search"=based algorithm~-- this is unsatisfactory.